Sembcorp

-Sembcorp Industries (Sembcorp) is an energy and urban development company.
+Sembcorp Industries is a Singaporean state-owned energy and urban development company.

 Sembcorp's marine division provided a variety of services, including the engineering and construction of offshore platforms for oil extraction, until it was demerged from Sembcorp in 2020 following poor financial performance.
 Sembcorp currently has an energy portfolio of over 12,600MW, with more than 2,600MW of renewable energy capacity globally.
 The company also develops raw land into urban developments.

 Sembcorp is listed on the main board of the Singapore Exchange.
 It is a component stock of the Straits Times Index and sustainability indices including the FTSE4Good Index, the Dow Jones Sustainability Asia Pacific Index and the iEdge SG ESG indices.